-- name of the legal entity () - country where the legal entity has its registered office () - VAT number or Tax Code () for Italian organizations, or VAT code or other unique identification code of the organization for foreign Parties () (see §3.1.5) - applicant's given name and surname - applicant's national ID number or similar identification code (see §3.1.5) - the applicant's e-mail address (for sending communications) - details of the applicant's identification document: type, number, issuing body and issue date thereof; - mobile phone number (mandatory for some procedures).

-() All details marked with an asterisk are included in the certificate.
+- name of the legal entity (\) - country where the legal entity has its registered office (\) - VAT number or Tax Code (\) for Italian organizations, or VAT code or other unique identification code of the organization for foreign Parties (\) (see §3.1.5) - applicant's given name and surname - applicant's national ID number or similar identification code (see §3.1.5) - type and details of the currently valid identification document; - the applicant's e-mail address; - mobile phone number (mandatory for some procedures). - (\) All details marked with an asterisk are included in the certificate.